marina-or-not/portfolio/content/CV/_index.md

 ##### Teaching experience

 2023, 2024 Course "Performance as Algorithm" at Cascade Project (Moscow).
-2023 Workshop on performance at "", Kilpola, Karelia.
+2023 Workshop on performance for teenagers at "It can be so" program (Kilpola, Karelia).
 2022 Workshop “Care as performance, performance as care” at VIA ZUID Makersdag (Heerlen).
-Advising a graduation piece at SNDO (Amsterdam).
+2022 Advising graduation piece at SNDO (Amsterdam).
-2022 Educational session for non-European artists at SNDO (Amsterdam).
+2022 Lecture for non-European artists at SNDO (Amsterdam).
 2022 Workshop on choreographic methods for visual artists at KABK (den Haag).
 2022, 2023 Workshops on concept development for teenagers at Cascade prject (Moscow).
 2017 Workshop on performance for photographers (Leiden).